 The workshop focused on various strands of Twelver Shia Islam – defined by doctrinal differences or following different sources of clerical authority, the legal and ethical practices, rituals and everyday lived experience – and investigated how different forms of Shia marriage are debated and concluded.

-This pioneering international workshop on Shia Marriages brings together researchers working on Iran, Oman, Lebanon, Pakistan, Indonesia, Ghana, the UK, Norway, Belgium, and the Netherlands.
-The workshop focuses on various strands of Twelver Shia Islam – defined by doctrinal differences or following different sources of clerical authority, the legal and ethical practices, rituals and everyday lived experience – and investigates how different forms of Shia marriage are debated and concluded.
+This pioneering international workshop on Shia Marriages brought together researchers working on Iran, Oman, Lebanon, Pakistan, Indonesia, Ghana, the UK, Norway, Belgium, and the Netherlands.
+The workshop focused on various strands of Twelver Shia Islam – defined by doctrinal differences or following different sources of clerical authority, the legal and ethical practices, rituals and everyday lived experience – and investigated how different forms of Shia marriage are debated and concluded.

-For this workshop, we discuss the global dynamics of Shia marriages in relation to economic, political, and cultural processes of change, such as:
+In this workshop the global dynamics of Shia marriages in relation to economic, political, and cultural processes of change discussed, such as:

 - New forms of wealth and precarity that affect gender and generational relations, including Islamic concepts such as ‘the male provider’ and the dower.

 - Changing communal relations, both with other Muslims and non-Muslims, that reproduce, solidify or transgress particular kinds of boundaries.